grblHAL/iMXRT1062/README.md

 The networking plugin is for Teensy 4.1 and needs the [teensy41_ethernet lwIP library](https://github.com/ddrown/teensy41_ethernet) forked by ddrown.

-Telnet and websocket protocols are currently supported, http is on the long term roadmap.
+Telnet, websocket and ftp protocols are currently supported, http is on the long term roadmap.

 #### SD card plugin